cedric-audy/raspberry_pi_mngr/README.md

-CVM-ServerMngr
+Raspberry Pi Manager (CVM-ServerMngr)
 ==============

-Server management application, used as project for the Linux course
+Server management application, used as project for F. Theriault's Linux course with Julien B. Simard.